Our commitment to privacy

 Information privacy is important to the NAEP and this notice explains our information practices and the choices available about the way the NAEP uses the information we collect.

 The information we collect

 This notice applies to all information collected by or submitted to NAEP.
-The type of information collected by NAEP relates to business relationships with members of NAEP and of membership administration, finance and billing, customer care, delivery of services and NAEP’s own marketing and research purposes, the information we collect may include:
+The type of information collected by NAEP relates to contact with members of NAEP and of membership administration, finance and billing and NAEP’s own marketing and research purposes, the information we collect may include: